 10.3 Notices of defect shall not be recognised, if the goods are no longer on location or in the condition they were in at the time of dispatch.

 11.1 We shall only assume any liability for the damage to items of the customer which was incurred immediately within the scope of the performance and which was caused due to gross negligence or intent on our part.
-All other claims of the contractual partner, particularly for additional damages, including any consequential damage, are excluded.
+All other claims of the contractual partner, particularly for additional damages (in particular in the case of any financial loss), including any consequential Damage and lost profit, are excluded.